Harmonic maps of finite uniton type into inner symmetric spaces: Review of basic loop group theory

+{While we generally restrict in this paper to inner symmetric spaces, the last and the following theorem are stated more generally because of their importance.
+As stated before, the case of outer symmetric spaces will not be considered in any detail in this paper.}

-{If $M$ has a non-trivial fundamental group, then one is also interested in invariant potentials.} The theorem below has been proven for non-compact $M$ in \cite{Do-Ha2} and \cite{DoWa1} and for compact $M$ in \cite{Do-Wa-sym} for harmonic maps into the symmetric space $G/K=SO^+(1,n+3)/SO^+(1,3)\times SO(n)$.
-A special kind of harmonic maps of this type occur as the conformal Gauss maps of Willmore surfaces, see \cite{DoWa1} for the details.
+{ If $M$ has a non-trivial fundamental group, then the invariant potentials are of particular interest.
+The first part of the theorem below (the case of a non-compact $M$) has been proven first in \cite{Do-Ha2} for the case of harmonic maps into $S^2$.
+The case of harmonic maps from a compact Riemann surface $M$ into the (inner) symmetric space $G/K=SO^+(1,n+3)/SO^+(1,3)\times SO(n)$ was treated in Section 6 of \cite{Do-Wa-sym}. }

+{For the case of compact $M$ no proof for a general inner symmetric space is known.
+For the case of non-compact $M$ the published proofs are not very clear nor explicit.
+We therefore include a new proof using work of Bungart \cite{Bungart} and R\"ohrl \cite{Roehrl}.}

-\begin{theorem} (\cite{Do-Wa-sym}) Let $M$ be a Riemann surface.
+\begin{theorem} Let $M$ be a Riemann surface.

-$(1)$ If $M$ is non-compact, then every harmonic map from $M$ to any symmetric space can be generated from some holomorphic potential on $M$, i.e. it can be generated from some holomorphic potential on the universal cover $\tilde{M}$ of $M$ which is invariant under the fundamental group of $M$.
+\begin{enumerate} \item If $M$ is non-compact, then every harmonic map from $M$ to any symmetric space {$G/K$} can be generated from some holomorphic potential on $M$, i.e. it can be generated from some holomorphic potential on the universal cover $\tilde{M}$ of $M$ which is invariant under the fundamental group of $M$.

-$(2)$ If $M = S^2$, then every harmonic map from $S^2$ to any symmetric space can be generated from some meromorphic potential on $S^2$.
+\item If $M = S^2$, then every harmonic map from $S^2$ to any symmetric space can be generated from some meromorphic potential on $S^2$.

-$(3)$ If $M$ is compact, but different from $S^2$, then every harmonic map from $M$ to $SO^+(1,n+3)/SO^+(1,3)\times SO(n)$, can be generated by some meromorphic potential defined on $M$, i.e. from a meromorphic potential defined on the (contractible) universal cover $\tilde{M}$ of $M$ which is invariant under the fundamental group of $M$. \end{theorem}
+\item If $M$ is compact, but different from $S^2$, then every harmonic map from $M$ to {the inner symmetric space $G/K = SO^+(1,n+3)/SO(1,3)\times SO(n)$} can be generated by some meromorphic potential defined on $M$, i.e. from a meromorphic potential defined on the (contractible) universal cover $\tilde{M}$ of $M$ which is invariant under the fundamental group of $M$. \end{enumerate} \end{theorem}